1 + 1 = Trey (3)

 One advantage of having a Friends of Georgia State Parks membership is that you and 6 others get into any historic site for free.
 Today we saved $32 – that’s almost half of the cost of the annual membership!
 Don’t you want one?

-0 Responses to “Warm Springs with the Grandparents”
+One thought on “Warm Springs with the Grandparents